kstine93/spacetraderClient/devnotes.md

    2. ~~Organise your tests so that they're a bit more modular~~
       1. ~~Maybe a single testing file for 'systems', 'ships', etc? - and then a 'master' test file to run all of them sequentially (or parallely!?)~~
 2. Build the next layer of my interface

-**IDEAS on next layer of interface**
-The game is vaguely playable just from a python notebook - but I have to keep running around to find certain commands, and commenting out commands I don't want to run - which is a pain.
-Other stuff I want to figure out:
-1. Can I chain together commands in a reasonable way (e.g., SURVEY then EXTRACT then REFINE) and have higher-level functions to do this?
-2. Can I make a QUEUE of commands!?
-Since the cooldown is such a pain, it would be great if I could queue commands which get executed as soon as the last cooldown is over.
-   1. Something like "Jump to X system, nav to Y waypoint, survey and extract repeatedly until you get 50 units of copper, then go to Z waypoint" - that would be awesome.
-3. Can I make more granular classes (particularly for 'ships') which hold more runtime information?
-   1. Currently my program has no state - it has a database (cache) but that's it.
-But the ships class does have some endpoints which point towards state
-      1. System the ship is currently in
-      2. scan of waypoints
-      3. survey data for certain waypoints
-4. Can I make more of a nice interface for the player?
-(I like the idea of starting with some ASCII and moving to HTML from there)
-   1. Buttons instead of CLI to run commands
-   2. Some kind of heads-up display (or at least ASCII?)
-   3. Current contract info & progress & time left
-   4. Current state of ship & queue
-   5. Maybe a player-editable to-do list

 **NOTES on handling HTTP status errors:**